h-marsh/iss-location/README.md

 # iss-location

-A small script to practice async/await with fetch() and using the leaflet map library
+A small script to practice async/await with fetch() and using the leaflet map library and the wheretheiss API